-What is Palio?
+What is the Siena Palio?

-You will actually hear the word “palio” bantered around quite a bit in Tuscany, especially when Siena is in the mix.
+ll Palio di Siena: you will actually hear the word “palio” bantered around quite a bit in Tuscany, especially when Siena is in the mix.

 Really?
 Who hasn’t heard of the Siena Palio?

-In general, a palio is a folkloristic event that normally includes a mule, a donkey or a horse running laps with a colorful jockey urging them on.
+event In general, a palio is a folkloristic that normally includes a mule, a donkey or a horse running laps with a colorful jockey urging them on.
 And this would be true, to a certain extent.
 However, when you use the word Palio it should also render the passion and soul of a rion or contrada (these are district within a city) who compete vigorously for a grand prize.

 In the case of Siena it is called “Drappellone”, and it a piece of cloth which every year is commissioned to local and international artists.
 The end result is a rather spectacular “standard” with an image of the Madonna (Blessed Virgin Mary).